- News Brief

 Reach tens of thousands of people instantly by advertising with Ekklesia.
 Find out more

-Ekklesia is also working to develop alternative angles on humanitarian challenges in a globalised world, not least a positive approach to migration.
+We are also working to encourage alternative perspectives on humanitarian challenges in a globalised world, not least a positive, affirming approach to migration.

 A widely-referenced source of authoritative comment, policy ideas, research and news briefing on a range of contemporary issues related to beliefs and politics, Ekklesia has been listed among the UK's top 20 think tanks by The Independent newspaper.
 It has been profiled by the BBC, in London's Evening Standard and Daily Telegraph, and has been described by The Times as 'influential'.